OrientedPlanarDiagram#

 Parameters:

-endpoint – Endpoint instance or pair (node, position)
+endpoint (Endpoint | tuple[Hashable, int]) – Endpoint instance or pair (node, position).

 Returns:

-Return a view of all virtual crossings in the diagram.
+Return a view of all vertices.

 Returns:

-A filtered node view containing only virtual crossings.
+FilteredNodeView – Filtered node view containing only virtual crossings.